Last Updated On:

 If the query contains the exact phrase, such as, “sports shoes,” your ad won’t show up.
 Even if the query has more words than your keyword, like “black sports shoes,” your ad will not appear.
 However, if the order of the words is changed, such as “shoes sports,” your ad will show up.

-The third type of match is exact match.
+The third type of match is an exact match.
 In this case, you have complete control over which search queries you want to eliminate.
 When you add these keywords to your account, the ads won’t show up only when the query has the exact same words.

 Even if there’s a single extra word, like “blue sports shoes,” your ad won’t show up.
 This allows you to specifically eliminate that exact keyword.